 - Belt - If you're driving a machine that's belt driven (pretty much everything but Hondas and the Yamaha YXZ) have the belt inspected.
-It's not hard riding so it's not hard on your belt but better to be safe than broken down.
+It's not hard riding so it's not hard on your belt but better to be safe than sorry.

 - Throttle extender - if you're like me and experience thumb pain after a day of riding you'll want one.
 Remember, you're doing seven days of riding about 8 hours a day or more.
 I bought a Kolpin throttle extender online from Royal Distributing for about $25.00.
 Worked like a charm.

 - Hand guards or Handlebar Mits - good for chilly days or rain depending on the time of year.
-July and most of August you won't need them.
 A good set of weather proof gloves help too if you run into rain especially in September, it can be chilly.

 - ATV Windshield or UTV half windshield- I've done the trip with and without one and I find they are helpful in rain and cool weather.
 Some ATV windshields act as hand guards as well so that's a bonus.
 In summer the trail is dry and windshields get obstructed with dust which can be annoying if your shield is tall.
 A mid height or low windshield will be fine for an ATV.
 I have a UTV and use a half-windshield on this trip.
 A full windshield will get coated in dust in no time.

 - Winch & tow rope - you most likely won't need one but it could come in handy if you experience a breakdown or go off-trail or have to take a by-pass around a washout.
 If you are travelling with people that have winches you'll be fine.